 2- Department of Medical Surgical Nursing, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran. , jabbarzadehf@tbzmed.ac.ir

 Background: Missed nursing care, defined as care that is either omitted or delayed, poses significant risks to patient safety.
-This study aims to compare the perspectives of patients and nurses on missed nursing care in medical-surgical wards of hospitals affiliated with Tabriz University of Medical Sciences, Iran, in 2024.
+This study aims to compare patients’ and nurses’ perspectives on missed nursing care in medical-surgical wards of hospitals affiliated with Tabriz University of Medical Sciences in Tabriz City, Iran, in 2024.

-Methods: It was a descriptive-comparative cross-sectional study.
-A total of 167 nurses and 164 hospitalized patients were recruited by proportion to size random sampling and stratified convenience sampling, respectively.
-Data collection tools included demographic questionnaires and the Missed Nursing Care Survey (MISSCARE Survey).
-Data were analyzed using independent t-tests, Pearson correlation coefficient, and one-way ANOVA in SPSS.
-21. A significance level of p ≤ 0.05 was considered for all statistical analyses.
+Methods: This research was a descriptive-comparative cross-sectional study.
+A total of 167 nurses and 164 hospitalized patients were recruited using proportionate-to-size random sampling and stratified convenience sampling, respectively.
+Data collection tools included demographic questionnaires and the missed nursing care survey (MISSCARE survey).
+Data were analyzed using an independent t-test, the Pearson correlation coefficient, and a one-way analysis of variance in SPSS software, version 21.
+A significance level of ≤0.05 was considered for all statistical analyses.

-Results: The mean score of missed nursing care from the nurses' perspective was 1.92 ± 0.52, and from the patients' perspective, it was 2.32 ± 0.47.
-The most frequently missed care from the nurses' perspective included monitoring patients' eating and oral care, while from the patients' perspective, it included supervision of bathing and daily skin care.
-There was a significant difference between the perspectives of nurses and patients regarding the extent of missed care (P < 0.001), with patients perceiving a higher mean of missed care.
-There was a significant borderline relationship between the extent of missed care and the item of "Interest in Nursing Profession".
+Results: The mean score of missed nursing care from the nurses’ perspective was 1.92±0.52, and from the patients' perspective, 2.32±0.47.
+From the nurses’ perspective, the most frequently missed care was monitoring patients’ eating and oral care.
+From the patients’ perspective, the missing care was supervision of bathing and daily skin care.
+There was a significant difference between nurses’ and patients’ perspectives on the extent of missed care (P<0.001), with patients reporting a higher mean level of missed care.
+There was a significant borderline relationship between the extent of missed care and the item of “interest in the nursing profession.”

-Conclusion: There are significant differences between the perspectives of patients and nurses regarding the extent of missed nursing care.
-Although nurses consistently ensured timely fluid intake monitoring and medication administration, they paid less attention to the important aspect of patients’ hygiene.
-This suggests that nurses prioritize more visible tasks over patient-centered care.
-To improve the quality of nursing care, it is essential to incorporate both patients' and nurses' viewpoints regarding missed nursing care.
+Conclusion: There are significant differences between patients’ and nurses’ perspectives on the extent of missed nursing care.
+Although nurses consistently ensured timely monitoring of fluid intake and medication administration, they paid less attention to patients’ hygiene.
+This finding suggests that nurses prioritize more visible tasks over patient-centered care.
+To improve the quality of nursing care, it is essential to incorporate both patients’ and nurses’ viewpoints regarding missed nursing care.

 Type of Study: